hyperoslo/Cache/README.md

 ## Key features

-- Generic `Cachable` protocol to be able to cache any type of objects
+- Generic `Cachable` protocol to be able to cache any type you want.
-- `CacheAware` and `StorageAware` protocol to implement different kinds of key-value cache storages.
+- `CacheAware` and `StorageAware` protocols to implement different kinds of key-value cache storages.
 The basic interface includes methods to add, get and remove objects by key.
-- `Cache` class to create a strict cache storage by a given name for specified `Cachable`-compliant type.
+- `Cache` class to create a strict cache storage by a given name for a specified `Cachable`-compliant type.
-- `HybridCache` class which is able to work with every kind of `Cachable`-compliant objects.
+- `HybridCache` class that works with every kind of `Cachable`-compliant types.
 - Flexible `Config` struct which is used in the initialization of `Cache` and `HybridCache` classes, based on the concept of having front- and back- caches.
 A request to a front cache should be less time and memory consuming (`NSCache` is used by default here).
 On the other hand, back cache should be more permanent and independent from the life cycle of application, because it's more like backup solution to store your data (Disk cache is one of the reliable approaches here).
-- `StorageFactory` - a place to register and retrieve your cache storage by type
+- `StorageFactory` - a place to register and retrieve your cache storage by type.
-- Possibility to set expiry date + automatic cleanup of expired objects
+- Possibility to set expiry date + automatic cleanup of expired objects.
-- Basic memory and disk cache functionality
+- Basic memory and disk cache functionality.
-- Scalability, you are free to add as many cache storages as you want (if default implementations of memory and disk caches don't fit your purpose for some reason)
+- Scalability, you are free to add as many cache storages as you want (if default implementations of memory and disk caches don't fit your purpose for some reason).
 - `NSData` encoding and decoding required by `Cachable` protocol are implemented for `UIImage`, `String`, `JSON` and `NSData`.